 - We pay at market - We target the market median for remuneration - We pay for performance - Payouts are linked to individual, company and group targets. - Variable remuneration has a clear link to responsible customer outcomes - Excellent performance and underperformance are taken into consideration - How we do things is important - Reward behaviours based on our values - The responsibility to our customers is fundamental to the way we reward performance - We ensure fairness and equality - We apply a fair, objective and consistent approach - We ensure equal pay for employees performing similar roles

 2) Remuneration Structure

-Remuneration arrangements for all employees consist of the following components:

-- i.
-Fixed remuneration - ii.
-Variable remuneration (short-term incentive "STI" and long-term Incentives "LTI")
+Remuneration arrangements for employees consists of fixed remuneration and may include eligibility to be considered for Variable remuneration (short-term incentive "STI").